MolSSI-MDI/MDI_Library/sphinx-docs/index.rst

     .. grid-item-card::  User Guide
       :margin: 0 3 0 0

-      The User Guide provides detailed information on the design of and how to use MDI.
+      The User Guide provides detailed information on the design of MDI and how to use it.

       .. button-link:: ./user_guide/index.html
          :color: primary